tlack/atree/README.md

 # Apter Trees in C++

+Apter Trees are a representation of trees using just two vectors: `[nodevalues, parentindices]`.

-A tree-like data type implemented in C++17, in the style of Stevan Apter in [Treetable: a case-study in q](http://archive.vector.org.uk/art10500340).
+This repo contains a tree-like data type implemented in C++17, in the style of Stevan Apter in [Treetable: a case-study in q](http://archive.vector.org.uk/art10500340).

 ## Who cares?